po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/22-Stu_for-of/README.md

 ## Acceptance Criteria

-* It's done when I have iterated through the `songs` array with a `for...of` loop and logging each in a cyan color.
+* It's done when I have iterated through the `songs` array with a `for...of` loop and logged each in a cyan color.

 ## 💡 Hints

 What part of the object is essential in setting up the iteration of a `for...of` loop?

-How can we use the provided `outputCyanText()` to console log text in a specific color?
+How can we use the provided `outputCyanText()` method to console log text in a specific color?

 ## 🏆 Bonus